Who organizes the Orangeville Fair?

 Is there a shuttle system available?

-Yes, there is a shuttle bus from various locations in Orangeville beginning at 10am until 11pm.
+Yes, there is a shuttle bus from various locations in Orangeville.
 The shuttle bus is FREE!
-The locations of pick up and drop off is available online and in the paper closer to Fair time.
+The locations of pick up and drop off will be available online and in the paper closer to Fair time.

 Is the Orangeville Fair wheelchair accessible?